Facts About Hawaii Coffee

 The three biggest coffee farms in Hawaii include a 4,000-acre coffee plantation on Kauai, a 500-acre plantation on Molokai, nearly 200 acres on Oahu, and a 500-acre plantation on Maui.

-How many acres of land in Hawaii are planted with coffee, and how much coffee do these coffee farms produce?
+How many acres of land in Hawaii are planted with coffee?

 Total acreage of coffee grown in Kona is about 2,000 acres, while the total coffee acreage in Hawaii overall is about 7,800 acres and more than half of that is on islands other than the Big Island of Hawaii.